1923 Georgia Tech Golden Tornado football team

 The 1923 Georgia Tech Golden Tornado football team represented the Georgia Tech Golden Tornado of the Georgia Institute of Technology during the 1923 college football season.
-Tech had ties in every one of its conference games.
+Tech had ties in every one of its conference games, and had its worst season in years.

 Before the season

 Tech used a starting backfield, including sophomore Doug Wycoff, and a "pony backfield" full of smaller, fast substitutes such as Jerry Albright and Frank Harris.